lvl99/frontend-es6-browserify-gulp-template/README.md

     gulpfile.js               # The gulp controller which collates all the tasks files package.json              # NPM package definition, plus some extra configuration options (see `gulpConfig`)
 ```

+## Why?

+1. Write in modular ES6 JavaScript
+2. Compile and package JS code into bundles
+3. Use CSS preprocessers (LESS and SCSS)

 ## Conventions